What? me on an expert panel

-Here are a few of the answers that I intended to say for the questions.
+Here are a few of the answers I intended to say for the questions.
 These are what I used to study and expand on.

 Q: How do you all see these expectations being, or not being, met?
-Has digital changed the industry as much as it was being said 5 or 10 years ago?
+Has digital changed the industry as much as it was said 5 or 10 years ago?

 A: Not new, but I still believe a video is the best medium for storytelling.

 Q: Talk to us a little about UX and how that changes from traditional mediums to the digital realm.

 A: UX is how a customer interacts with all aspects of a business and its products.
 It consists of audience research to create personas.
 From the personas, you can create scenarios for user goals and interact with the product.

 Scenarios offer a great starting point to create user journeys that map out specific user goals.